 There are a few different accounts of the origin of the pretzel.
 Most people agree that it does have a Christian background, and they were developed by the monks.
 According to The History of Science and Technology, in 610 AD, “an Italian monk invents pretzels as a reward to children who learn their prayers.
 He calls the strips of baked dough, folded to resemble arms crossing the chest, pretiola (little rewards).”

 The Pennsylvania Dutch immigrants introduced pretzels to North America in the 19th century.
 At this time, many handmade pretzel bakeries populated central Pennsylvania, and their popularity quickly spread.
-It was in the 20th century that soft pretzels became very popular in areas such as Philadelphia, Chicago, and New York.
+In the 20th century, soft pretzels became very popular in areas such as Philadelphia, Chicago, and New York.

 More Pretzel Facts

 - Today, the average Philadelphian consumes about twelve times as many pretzels as the national average.

 - Pennsylvania is the center of American pretzel production for both hard and soft pretzels, producing 80% of the nation’s pretzels.

 - The annual United States pretzel industry is worth over $550 million.

 - The average American consumes about 1.5 pounds of pretzels per year.

 - Philadelphia opened a privately run “Pretzel Museum” in 1993.